-If it difficult to imagine an Independence Day or Republic Day in India when this song will not be aired all over the place, while the Indian flag is hoisted or wherever some function is organized to commemorate these National Festivals.
-This number retains its popularity by its nationalistic flavour.
-Its music, based on Raag Bhairavi, was composed by Kalyanji Anandji.
-Mahendra Kapoor sung it for Manoj Kumar (lead actor on screen) and its lyrics were written by Gulshan Bawra.
-This number is said to be inspired by the slogan of "Jai Javan Jai Kisan" given by late Indian Prime Minister, Lal Bhaadur Shastri to boost the moral of Indian farmers.
+If it difficult to imagine an Independence Day or Republic Day in India when this song will not be aired all over the place while the Indian flag is hoisted or some function is organized to celebrate these National Festivals.
+This number derives its popularity as much by its nationalistic flavor, as from its music, which is based on Raag Bhairavi.
+It was composed by Kalyanji Anandji and sung by Mahendra Kapoor for Manoj Kumar, who was lead actor in the movie UPKAR.
+The lyrics of this song were written by Gulshan Bawra.
+This number is said to be inspired by the slogan of "Jai Javan Jai Kisan" given by the late Indian Prime Minister, Lal Bhaadur Shastri to boost the moral of Indian farmers.

 - Most Melodious Songs of Bollywood

 These ten songs are the best melody that one can hear in Bollywood, and they are real melodies ... that can make you feel out of this world.
 The beauty of nature, the imagination of man and the melody of music !

 Song # 6

 This popular number from the eighties has a double connection with the centuries old Indian musical tradition.
 The first of them is in the form of Raag Bhairavi relying on which its music was composed by Laxmikant Pyarelal.
 The second and the more interesting of this connect are its first few words, which are borrowed from a famous bilingual poem, written by Amir Khusro in thirteenth century, with alternating sentences in Persian and Brij Bhasha (a dialect of Hindi) that literally meant "Take pity and look without frown on the poor heart, which has been wounded by separation of love".